MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 \pause
-- This will not compile because every template parameter must be known at compilation
+- This will not compile because every template parameter must be known at compilation.
+\pause
-- Virtual method calls are run-time only
+- But virtual method calls are run-time only...
+\pause

-We can't use virtual methods results for templating.
+- So we can't use virtual methods results for templating.

 ### Wasted

-What we try to do here can't work.
+What we try to do here cannot work.

 \pause